 You know your particulars in your relationship better than anyone.
 Look at what you can do to make your partner happy.
 Find one thing.
 Decide it will be your one thing for 2011.
 Begin again, fresh start, new life; it’s all there for us.
 Just step into it.

-© Copyright 2010 by Linda Nusbaum, MA, MFT, therapist in Long Beach, California.
+© Copyright 2010 by Linda Nusbaum, MA, MFT.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.